ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/02-understand-the-folder-structure.md

     </details>

-- A step is encouraged to have smaller sub-steps (sub-steps are also functions), if it improves the project's maintainability (fewer lines of code per file) and extensibility (group logically related steps).
+- A step is encouraged to have smaller substeps (substeps are also functions), if it improves the project's maintainability (fewer lines of code per file) and extensibility (group logically related steps).
 However, do try to avoid premature abstractions.

-    A sub-step lives in `src/steps/<step-name>/<sub-step-name>.ts`.
+    A substep lives in `src/steps/<step-name>/<substep-name>.ts`.
 It may be re-exported in `src/steps/<step-name>/index.ts`.

-    You will find an example of breaking a step into smaller steps towards the end of this tutorial.
+    You will find an example of breaking a step into smaller steps in [Chapter 8](./08-refactor-code-part-1.md).

 - This tutorial doesn't cover **blueprints**, files that you can use like a "stamp" to create or update certain files in a project.
 Blueprints must live in the `src/blueprints` folder.
 The CLI will create this folder (along with a few other files) for you.